svtk/AtomicKotlinCourse/Programming Basics/String Templates/Exercise 3/task.md

 `d: Double`.
 On the console, `show()` displays the value of each parameter on its own line: first the name of the identifier, then a colon and a space, and then the value of that identifier.
-Surround the `String` value with double quotes and the char value with single quotes.
+Surround the `String` value with double quotes and the `Char` value with single quotes.

 Sample output: